Regret - 8 Ways to Move On

 In regards to that-thing-that-you-did… well, without mistakes, you aren’t living life.
 Without mistakes, you aren’t growing, stretching, and changing.
 Without mistakes, you aren’t trying new things and exploring new ideas.
 There is no perfect human being.
 Let it go.
 Allow it to be part of your past.
 Start fresh now.
 Focus on the future and the life you want!

-The Value of Mistakes – Four Teachings:
+The Value of Mistakes – Four Quotes:

 - “Mistakes are the portals of discovery.” – James Joyce